 Red House Lake

-Red House Lake is a 110-acre man-made lake located in Allegany State Park.
-It was created in 1929 by damming up Red House Brook.
-The maximum depth is 20 feet and the bottom is primarily mud with some areas of gravel.
-The 1.8-mile shoreline is virtually undeveloped and consists primarily of mowed fields with some wooded areas.
+Red House Lake is a 110 acre man-made lake located within Allegany State Park.
+It was created in 1929 by the damming of Red House Brook.
+The bottom is primarily mud with some areas of gravel.
+The shoreline is virtually undeveloped and consists primarily of mowed fields with some wooded areas.
 Roads and a bike path encircle the entire lake.

-Largemouth bass are abundant in Red House Lake and have average growth rates.
+Largemouth Bass: Largemouth bass are abundant in Red House Lake and have average growth rates.
 There are good numbers of bass in the 12-15 inch size range, and the fish habitat is provided mainly by a moderate level of aquatic vegetation beds.
 Bass anglers have success with spinner baits, surface plugs, plastic worms, and crank baits, as well as live crayfish or worms.

-Bluegill and pumpkinseed are the dominant panfish, with moderate numbers of yellow perch and brown bullhead, and occasional black crappie and rock bass.
-Growth rates are average and ice fishing for panfish is more popular than open-water summer fishing.
+Panfish: Bluegill and pumpkinseed are the dominant panfish, with moderate numbers of yellow perch and brown bullhead, and occasional black crappie and rock bass.
+Growth rates are average, and ice fishing for panfish is more popular than open-water summer fishing.
 Live baits such as worms and minnows work well, as do small spinners and jigs.

 Special fishing regulations apply (leaving DEC website to official Fishing Regulations Guide vendor website).